 Working with a trustworthy, capable advisor is well worth it for most people, since it substantially improves their outcomes, sometimes by large amounts (hundreds of thousands of dollars or more) over time–and that’s just the easily quantifiable value.
 You can read more about that in an excellent but approachable paper here.

-10% donated to global health
+10% donated to social justice issues

 I mostly work with people who care about living socially responsible lives.
 What that means differs by person.
 Balancing career decisions, charitable giving approaches, socially responsible investing (SRI) strategies, and personal lifestyle is challenging to do in a serious way.
 Most advisors will just recommend a SRI fund and move on.
 This is a naive way to approach the topic and most clients end up with overpriced investments than don’t deliver much if any social change.
 With me, you get someone who has experience in social change work, evaluating impact, and with shareholder activism.
 I bring a rare depth of experience to evaluating the differences between the approaches of different SRI firms and whether their change work really works.
 And it gets even more complicated since some don’t want to maximize social change but rather want to completely avoid certain industries regardless of cost.